 - Kosher or sea salt, to taste

-- 1 cup skim or low fat milk
+- 1 cup alternative milk of your choice

 - Place the parsnips in a large saucepan.
 Cover parsnips with water and season with salt.
 Place lid on pot.

 - Over high heat, bring to a boil.
 Lower heat to medium low and simmer until the parsnips are fork-tender, about 15 to 20 minutes.